guokai8/simAnn/README.md

 If you use **simAnn** in your research, please contact guokai8@gmail.com

 ## Acknowledge
-This project includes some modified code from [https://github.com/jokergoo/simona].
+This project includes some modified code from _simona_ package.